 Bottles:

 The perfume was originally housed in a frosted glass flacon by Verreries Brosse.
 Around 1947, a clear, unfrosted version of this bottle was introduced.
-The purse flacon was made up of clear glass and was topped off with a blue plastic screw cap adorned with a tassel. the mini perfume was a replica of the standard size parfum bottle but instead of a glass stopper, it was made up of a fan shaped blue plastic.
+The purse flacon was made up of clear glass and was topped off with a blue plastic screw cap adorned with a tassel.
+The mini perfume was a replica of the standard size parfum bottle but instead of a glass stopper, it was made up of a fan shaped blue plastic.

 Eau Parfumee bottle, circa 1940.